SeaHogs/tp/docs/UserGuide.md

 </div>

 __`INDEX`: Index of the to be edited appointment in the appointment list__
-* The index should not be out of range nor negative.
+* The index should not be out of range or negative.

 __`s/START_TIME`: Start time of the appointment__
 * The start time should be in the format: __DD/MM/YYYY HHmm__.
 * The start time should __not be earlier__ than now time.
 * The start time should be a valid date. (e.g. 31/02/2024 is not valid as the date is not exist)
 * The edited appointment time period should not overlap with other appointments.

 __`d/DURATION`: the time length of the appointment__

 __The input should be the number of duration unit:__
 * The time length of one unit of duration equals __15 minutes__.
 * The input for duration should be a positive integer.
-* The limitation of the input of duration is 96 (24 hours).
+* The limitation of the input duration is 96 (24 hours).

 Examples:
-* `edita 1 s/02/02/2025 1300 d/4` - This change the time of the appointment of index 1 to Feb 2 2025 at 1pm and end at 2pm.
+* `edita 1 s/02/02/2025 1300 d/4` - This changes the time of the appointment of index 1 to Feb 2 2025 at 1pm and end at 2pm.
 * `edita 1 s/02/02/2025 1300`- Only change the appointment start time to Feb 2 2025 at 1pm, the time duration remains the same.
 * `edita 1 d/4` - Only change the time length of the appointment to one hour, the start time remains the same.